elastiflow/ElastiFlow-Tools/docker_install/readme.md

 3) Click menu, "Stack Management", then under the heading "Kibana", click "Saved Objects"

 4) Browse for and upload the ndjson file you downloaded.
 Choose "import" and "overwrite".
+##### Opensearch
+1) Download this [dashboards file](https://github.com/elastiflow/elastiflow_for_opensearch/blob/master/dashboards/flow/dashboards-2.14.x-flow-codex.ndjson) to your local machine.

+2) Log in to Opensearch.

+3) Click menu, "Dashboards Management" then click "Saved Objects"

+4) Browse for and upload the ndjson file you downloaded.
+Choose "import" and check option to "Check for existing objects" and "Automatically overwrite conflicts".
 #### 8) Send Netflow

   ##### Option 1: (Best)